asispan/n8n-workflow-backup/README.md

 # VPS Backup to GitHub with n8n

-An automated n8n workflow that backs up Docker container directories from a VPS to a GitHub repository with transparent encryption using git-crypt.
+An automated n8n workflow that backs up Docker container directories from your VPS (virtual private server) to a GitHub repository with transparent encryption using git-crypt.

 ## Overview